Democrats called ‘f***ing useless’ for singing ‘God Bless America’ after Roe ruling

 Related video: US Supreme Court Overturns ‘Roe v.
 Wade’

-House Democrats sang God Bless America on the Capitol steps as the chants of protesters could be heard from Supreme Court after the Roe v Wade decision.
+House Democrats sang God Bless America on the Capitol steps as the chants of protesters could be heard from the Supreme Court after the decision to strike down Roe v Wade was announced.

+On Friday, the 1973 landmark ruling making abortion federally legal in the US was officially struck down.
+As the group of lawmakers gathered to bizarrely sing in response to this moment, critics quickly slammed them on Twitter for their stunt.

 “It is almost comical how absolutely f***ing useless Democrats are at doing anything to stop the extremists bent on destroying people’s rights,” Noel Berry tweeted.